mlibrary/callnumber_poc/README.md

 * Refactoring.
 Lots of it.
 Everything is currently stuck in one big file with a bunch of classes in it (`lib/callnumber_models.rb`)
+* It should probably notice when two items on the same page are actually the same record.
+I have no idea if that's happening or not, but it'd look weird.
 * The script that creates the side-core is dumb as a thumb, and doesn't even deal with solr errors correctly.
 It could benefit from perhaps parallelization, and certainly from using a traject-like writer that